-is liable to a fine.
-This section would cover any common inn or common tavern.
-It has been asserted this section should be repealed - not least since similar provisions with respect to the City of London as well as urban districts have been repealed.
-Be that as it may, this - and any application of the offence of keeping a 'disorderly house' to the extent that it purports to apply to persons of 'ill fame', 'thieves and other criminals', persons of 'notoriously bad character' etc. - militates against the intent of the Rehabilitation of Offenders Act 1974 as well as create an offence that is wholly subjective and too uncertain in ambit to be sustainable in modern times.
+should be repealed-not least since similar provisions with respect to the City of London as well as urban districts have been repealed.
+Be that as it may, this-and any application of the offence of keeping a 'disorderly house' to the extent that it purported to apply to persons of 'ill fame', 'thieves and other criminals', persons of 'notoriously bad character' etc.-militate against the intent of the Rehabilitation of Offenders Act 1974 as well as create an offence that is wholly subjective and too uncertain in ambit to be sustainable in modern times.2

 In conclusion, after Russell, legal writers said little on the offence of keeping a disorderly house.
-However (following Hawkins) they now used 'disorderly house' to cover not just bawdy houses and common inns - but also common gaming houses, common betting houses, common rope dancing places, common cockpits and places of entertainment in London (for the latter, see Disorderly Houses Act 1751).
+However (following Hawkins) they now used 'disorderly house' to cover not just bawdy houses and common inns-but also common gaming houses, common betting houses, common rope dancing places, common cockpits and places of entertainment in London (for the latter, see Disorderly Houses Act 1751).
 Thus 'disorderly house' had become a generic term.
-That said, including within this concept of 'disorderly house' a common inn or tavern which permitted thieves, prostitutes etc. to 'haunt' its premises would seem no longer possible after 1839 since legislation provided for the matter (which legislation is, it is asserted, also obsolete).
+That said, including within this concept of 'disorderly house' a common inn or tavern which permitted thieves, prostitutes etc. to 'haunt' its premises would seem no longer possible after 1839 since legislation provided for the matter (which legislation is, it is asserted, is obsolete).3